chipsalliance/caliptra-sw/rom/dev/README.md

 ROM supports the following set of commands before handling the FW_DOWNLOAD command (described in section 9.6).
 Once the FW_DOWNLOAD is issued, ROM stops processing any additional mailbox commands.

 1. **STASH_MEASUREMENT**: Up to eight measurements can be sent to the ROM for recording.
+Sending more than eight measurements will result in an FW_PROC_MAILBOX_STASH_MEASUREMENT_MAX_LIMIT fatal error.
 Format of a measurement is documented at [Stash Measurement command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#stash_measurement).
 2. **VERSION**: Get version info about the module.
 [Version command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#version).
 3. **SELF_TEST_START**: This command is used to invoke the FIPS Known-Answer-Tests (aka KAT) on demand.
 [Self Test Start command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#self_test_start).
 4. **SELF_TEST_GET_RESULTS**: This command is used to check if a SELF_TEST command is in progress.
 [Self Test Get Results command](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md#self_test_get_results).